Frequently Asked Questions:

 bloodline direct descendants of Jean-Baptiste Marcotte (son

-of Jean-Francois "Petit Jean"), and very possibly others, but the
+of Jean-Francois "Petit Jean"), and of Francois Marcotte and his wife Madeleine Larche, and very possibly others, but the

 Marcotte family is a French family, not Native American.
 The Amerindian